madjoel/waig/README.md

 **Configuration:**

 - Config file location: `<minecraft-base-folder>/config/waig.config`
-- A default configuration is generated when the mod is started for the first time
+- A default configuration is generated when the mod is started for the first time or if the config file is missing
+- `hud-show-mode`: config key to enable the compass HUD only in certain circumstances (default: `always`)
+  - if set to `always` the HUD will always be displayed
+  - if set to `inventory` the HUD will be displayed only if the player carries a compass in the inventory
-- `only-show-hud-when-compass-in-hand`: boolean config key to enable the compass HUD only when the player holds a compass in the main hand or off-hand. **Default: false**
+  - if set to `hand` the HUD will be displayed only if the player holds a compass in the main hand or off-hand